Skip to main content

 • MDL defines the business meaning.

-• Memory retrieves relevant context and recalls proven examples.
+• Memory is the derived index that retrieves relevant context and recalls proven examples.

 Memory is how Wren AI gets better with use while keeping the source of truth inspectable and versionable.